Santa Ana (canton)

-Santa Ana is the ninth canton in the San José province of Costa Rica.
+Santa Ana (Spanish: Cantón de Santa Ana) is the ninth canton in the San José province of Costa Rica.
 It is located in the Central Valley.
-The canton borders the Alajuela canton to the north, the Mora canton to the south and west, the Escazú canton to the east, as well as the Belén canton to the north east.
-The canton has the highest Human Development Index of any canton in Costa Rica as of 2021 with a HDI of 0.935.
+It borders with the Alajuela canton to the north, the Mora canton to the south and west, the Escazú canton to the east, as well as the Belén canton to the north east.
+As of 2022, the canton has the highest Human Development Index of any region in Costa Rica with a score of 0.871.

 Toponymy

 The first mention of the name appears in the Protocols of Cartago on December 1, 1658, when part of the land which now conforms the canton became property of José de Alvarado and Petronilla de Retes after their marriage.
-The name of the lands comes from the original owner of the lands, Jerónimo de Retes y López de Ortega, father of Petronilla.
-Ortega was seeded the land in the 17th century by the Spanish crown as a recognition for his work as sheriff of Cartago.
-Popular belief is that he named his lands in honour of Saint Anne.
+The name of the lands comes from the original owner, Jerónimo de Retes y López de Ortega, father of Petronilla.
+Ortega was seeded the land in the 17th century by the Spanish crown as recognition for his work as an official in Cartago.
+It is theorised that the lands were named in honour of Saint Anne, possibly because Ortega had a special affinity with the saint (as he would later name his daughter Ana de Retes after the saint as well).

 History

-Santa Ana was created on 29 August 1907 by decree 8.